survivalq/VOCO-discord-bot/TUTORIAL.md

     width: 800,
     height: 600,
     webPreferences: {
-      nodeIntegration: true, // Important for using require in the renderer process
+      nodeIntegration: false, // Closes the nodeIntegration for security reasons
-      contextIsolation: false, // Important for IPC communication between the main and renderer process },
+      contextIsolation: true, // This is important for security reasons },
   });